SubhadityaMukherjee/AI-knowledge-base/docs/Comparing Data Augmentation Strategies for Deep Image Classification.md

 - The initial augmentation gives rise to the most significant increase in training time with any additional augmentations adding little overhead
 - processing time required to apply said augmentation to the dataset, which must be considered when choosing a form of augmentation to apply
 - combining multiple single augmentations with the original dataset is the most effective augmentation strategy with an increase in accuracy of +2.36% to 95.85%
-- Random distortion and Gaussian distortion are the worst forms of augmentation tested leading to changes in accuracy of -0.15% and +0.05%, respectively
+- Random distortion and [[Gaussian distortion]] are the worst forms of augmentation tested leading to changes in accuracy of -0.15% and +0.05%, respectively
 - This is due to the augmented images not representing the original class and highlights the importance of the choice of augmentation
 - The most effective form of single augmentation is found to be random erasing with an increase in accuracy of +1.5%.
-This is due to its ability to combat the effects of occlusion, and is similar to preventing co-adaption through the use of dropout.
+This is due to its ability to combat the effects of occlusion, and is similar to preventing co-adaption through the use of [[dropout]].
 - An interesting avenue to explore is the generalization and overfitting properties of augmentation for data scarcity
 - Validation accuracy is seen to improve with augmentation, with the most significant improvement of +31.45% for random erasing, indicating better generalization capabilities.
 - However, the model also appears to overfit the training data more